This post may contain affiliate links.Please read our disclosure policy.

 • Brioche: It’s a French bread, which is made with butter, eggs, and milk and tastes buttery and rich.
 My homemade Brioche bread recipe is perfect for making this recipe, but store-bought works just as well.

-• French Bread/Baguette: Works too but is not commonly used in French Toast.
+• French Bread/Baguette: Works too, but is not commonly used in French Toast.
 Cut the bread on a diagonal so you get larger slices and soak it for longer, the crust prevents it from getting soggy.

 • Sourdough: This bread is sturdier, heartier, and also often healthier than regular bread.
-It usually has a crunchy crust and makes a more rustic french toast.
+It usually has a crunchy crust and makes a more rustic French toast.
 It takes a bit longer to soak up the mixture.

-• Croissant: A fun twist on classic french toast!
-Stale croissants (check the day-old section in the grocery store) are perfect for french toast.
-Cut them in half and fry them just like regular french toast.
+• Croissant: A fun twist on classic French toast!
+Stale croissants (check the day-old section in the grocery store) are perfect for French toast.
+Cut them in half and fry them just like regular French toast.

 French toast garnished with powdered sugar and berries on a white plate.